 James H. Lane of Lawrence and Samuel C. Pomeroy of Atchison took their seats as Kansas’ first two senators.
 Class selection was determined by lot, with Lane drawing a four-year term and Pomeroy drawing a six-year term.

 Senator James H. Lane committed suicide in Fort Levenworth, KS.

 During the impeachment trial of President Andrew Johnson, Edmund Ross was one of seven Republican senators who courageously defied their party's leadership and voted with the 12 Democratic senators to acquit the president.

-The Kansas legislature submitted its findings in an investigation of Samuel Pomeroy’s 1867 election to the Senate’s Committee on Privileges and Elections.
-On May 11, the committee received the state legislature’s investigation of Alexander Caldwell’s 1871 election.
+The Kansas legislature submitted its findings in an investigation of Samuel Pomeroy’s 1867 election and Alexander Caldwell’s 1871 election to the Senate’s Committee on Privileges and Elections.
 The findings suggested that both senators had used money to secure votes.
-Pomeroy lost his bed for another term in the 1872 November election, and his term ended in March 1873, with no Senate action taken against him.
-With evidence against him mounting, Caldwell resigned his seat on March 24, 1873, before the Senate could act.
+Pomeroy lost his bed for another term in the 1872 November election.
+Caldwell resigned his seat on March 24, 1873, before the Senate could act.